Yadvinder Singh

-Yadvinder Singh (born 18 January 1996) is an Indian-born English cricketer, who is a right-arm medium fast bowler and plays for Worcestershire.
+Yadvinder Singh (born 18 January 1996) is an English cricketer, who is a right-arm medium fast bowler and plays for Leicestershire.

 Career

 Born in Rajasthan, Yadvinder started playing cricket at 17.
 He moved to England in 2011 and played club cricket for Moseley, leading them to win the 2023 Birmingham and District Premier League with 39 wickets.
 He is a graduate of the South Asian Cricket Academy (SACA).
 In January 2024, he signed a professional contract for the first time by Worcestershire County Cricket Club, becoming the second player from SACA to join the club.
 He made his first-class debut for Worcestershire on 17 May 2024, against Surrey in the 2024 County Championship.